marklogic/marklogic-jena/README.md

 ```

 The [Javadocs](http://marklogic.github.io/marklogic-jena/marklogic-jena/build/docs/javadoc/)
-have quick start examples for how to do graph CRUD, SPARQL query and SPARQL
+have quick start examples for how to do graph CRUD, SPARQL query, and SPARQL
 Update.

 ### To use the develop branch

-1) clone or download marklogic-jena _develop_ branch
+1) Clone or download marklogic-jena _develop_ branch.

 ```
 https://github.com/marklogic/marklogic-jena/tree/develop
 ```

-2) run gradle target that provisions a testing database for this project.
+2) Run the gradle target that provisions a testing database for this project.
 The command and tests use values recorded in `./gradle.properties` to
 set up a MarkLogic REST instance on localhost.

 ```
 gradle :marklogic-jena:mlDeploy
 ```

-3) build MarkLogic Jena
+3) Build MarkLogic Jena.

 ```
 gradle :marklogic-jena:test

 ```

-To use in your own projects, deploy into local maven repo or copy snapshot jars from /build directory.
+To use `marklogic-jena` in your own projects, deploy into local maven repo or copy snapshot jars from /build directory.

 ```
 gradle install